Babes in Toyland (1934 film): Production

 Radio Pictures announcement for musical film version of Babes in Toyland (1930) which was never realized.

 RKO Pictures originally purchased the rights in 1930 with the plans of filming the musical partly in two-strip Technicolor.
 Plans were announced to have Bebe Daniels (later Irene Dunne) star in the musical along with the comedy team of Wheeler and Woolsey.
 Due to the backlash against musicals in the autumn of 1930, the plans were dropped.
 A couple of years later, some thought was given to filming the musical as an animated feature film to be shot in Technicolor by Walt Disney, however, the projected price of the film gave pause to RKO's plans.
 Hal Roach, who had seen the play as a boy, acquired the film rights to the project in November 1933.

+The production was the biggest and most expensive film vehicle for Stan Laurel and Oliver Hardy's comedy at the time it was produced, as comedy films were most often seen as a way for studios in the 1930s to produce light-hearted entertainment on a low budget.
+The production was also beset with delays throughout the filming process caused by on set injuries, personal strife in Stan Laurel's private life, and sudden illnesses among the cast.

-The film was completed in November 1934.
+In spite of these issues, the film was completed in November 1934.
 The village of Toyland was built on sound stages at Hal Roach Studios with the buildings painted in vivid storybook colors, leading Stan Laurel to regret that the film wasn't shot in Technicolor.
 The film was originally produced in sepia tone and later colorized.

 Walt Disney personally approved the appearance of Mickey Mouse in the film along with the use of the song "Who's Afraid of the Big Bad Wolf?".